JosephJamesCoop/More-Than-A-Cup-Of-Joe/README.md

 # Setup Requirements

-click on the link  https://josephjamescoop.github.io/More-Than-A-Cup-Of-Joe/
+click on the link [More Than a Cup of Joe](https://josephjamescoop.github.io/More-Than-A-Cup-Of-Joe)

 alternatively you can follow these steps/

-go to https://github.com/JosephJamesCoop/More-Than-A-Cup-Of-Joe and clone the repository open file titled about-me open index.html in default browser
+go to [JosephJamesCoop](https://github.com/JosephJamesCoop/More-Than-A-Cup-Of-Joe) and clone the repository open file titled about-me open index.html in default browser